aws-samples/ddl-deployment-for-amazon-rds/README.md

     * You need to also configure and authenticate your AWS CLI to be able to interact with AWS programmatically.
 Detailed instructions of how you could do that are provided [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)

 #### Deploy base infrastructure
 This is contained in the [base-infra-stack.ts](lib/base-infra-stack.ts) file in the [lib](./lib/) directory.
 It contains a [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/what-is-amazon-vpc.html) (Virtual Private Cloud) for the RDS databae, the initialization detection queue, the [initialization trigger lambda function](./lambda/rds-ddl-trigger/app.py), and the EventBridge Rule that triggers on the CreateDBCluster API call.
+It also creates a [CloudTrail Trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail.html) to capture events in the AWS environment.

 ```
 npx cdk deploy BaseInfraStack